naoisehayes/notes/docs/History/Nuremberg_Trials.md

 ---

 - *Triumph of the Will* showed how the cult of Hitler was promoted.
-At the beginning, Hitler is seen descending by plane from the clouds as a modern-day saviour coming to save his people.
+At the beginning, Hitler is seen descending by plane from the clouds as a modern-day savior coming to save his people.

 - Leni Riefensthal was commissioned by Hitler in 1934 to film the Nuremberg rally.
 Nuremberg became a giant stage with flags, banners, marches and torches.